mastercomfig/mastercomfig/docs/tf2/cvarlist_win.md

 sv_client_max_interp_ratio               : 5        : , "rep"          : This can be used to limit the value of cl_interp_ratio for connected clients (only while they are connected).
 If sv_client_min_interp_ratio is -1, then this cvar has no effect. sv_client_min_interp_ratio               : 1        : , "rep"          : This can be used to limit the value of cl_interp_ratio for connected clients (only while they are connected).               -1 = let clients set cl_interp_ratio to anything  any other value = set minimum value for cl_interp_ratio sv_client_predict                        : -1       : , "rep"          : This can be used to force the value of cl_predict for connected clients (only while they are connected).    -1 = let clients set cl_predict to anything     0 = force cl_predict to 0     1 = force cl_predict to 1
-sv_clockcorrection_msecs                 : 60       : , "sv"           : The server tries to keep each player's m_nTickBase withing this many msecs of the server absolute tickcount sv_compressstringtablebaselines_threshold : 2048     :                  : Minimum size (in bytes) for stringtablebaseline buffer to be compressed.
+sv_clockcorrection_msecs                 : 60       : , "sv"           : The server tries to keep each player's m_nTickBase within this many msecs of the server absolute tickcount sv_compressstringtablebaselines_threshold : 2048     :                  : Minimum size (in bytes) for stringtablebaseline buffer to be compressed.
 sv_consistency                           : 1        : , "rep"          : Legacy variable with no effect!
 This was deleted and then added as a temporary kludge to prevent players from being banned by servers running old versions of SMAC sv_contact                               : 0        : , "nf"           : Contact email for server sysop